 eForms Logo

-A Minnesota sublease agreement details the terms of a sublet arrangement between a sub-lessor and sub-lessee in which the sub-lessor is the current tenant, and the sub-lessee is a third party.
-Under a sublease agreement, the existing tenant effectively becomes the landlord to the third party while remaining responsible for the original lease through the end of its term.
+A Minnesota sublease agreement details the terms of a sublet arrangement between a current tenant (sublessor) and a third party (sublessee).
+Under a sublease agreement, the existing tenant acts as the landlord to the third party while remaining responsible for the original lease through the end of its term.

 Right to Sublet